tuomount/Open-Realms-of-Stars/README.md

  * Each new technology will give either new ship component, ship hull or planetary improvement.
  * All ships are designed based on currently available technology
  * AI does not cheat and each AI is trying to make their own realm as strong as possible
+ * 3 Difficulty levels to choose for each AI realm.
  * Turn based space combat
  * Planets can conquered with troops and bombs